Moderated Second Levels

-A copy of the moderation policy can be viewed here.
+A copy of the moderation policy for .health.nz domain names can be viewed here.

 The Ministry has chosen Liverton Security Group to provide registrar services for .health.nz domain names.

-.iwi.nz is a moderated 2nd level domain.
-Before considering applying for iwi.nz you must meet the following:
+.iwi.nz is a moderated second-level domain.
+Before considering applying for iwi.nz domain you must meet the following:

-This means that all .iwi.nz new registrations may only be made through FreeParking or GodZone Internet Services, and that domain names may be transferred to other registrars.
-Any inquiries regarding this policy should be made to the .iwi.nz Moderator, [email protected].
+This means that all .iwi.nz new registrations may only be made through the Domain Name Commission once approved by the Moderator, and then domain names are to be transferred to other authorised registrars.
+For more information regarding this process, please complete the following form.

 Change of Registrant